glass-ships/google-foobar/level-1/i-love-lance-and-janice/readme.md

 For instance, the word "vmxibkgrlm", when decoded, would become "encryption".

 Write a function called solution(s) which takes in a string and returns the deciphered string so you can show the commander proof that these minions are talking about Lance & Janice instead of doing their jobs.

+## Approach

+- see [solution.py](solution.py) for the Python implementation

+This was a nice introduction into the format, and a breeze to implement.
+Just create two lists of the forward and reversed alphabets, and for each character in the encrypted message,
+find it in the forward list, and grab the corresponding reversed letter.